istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 ---
 title: Upgrade Notes
-description: Important Changes to consider when upgrading to Istio 1.6.
+description: Important changes to consider when upgrading to Istio 1.6.
 weight: 20
 ---

 When you upgrade from Istio 1.5.x to Istio 1.6.x, you need to consider the changes on this page.
 These notes detail the instances, which purposefully break backwards compatibility with Istio 1.5.x.
-The notes also mention instances, which preserve backwards compatibility while introducing new behavior. but new behavior was introduced that would be surprising to someone familiar with the use and operation of Istio 1.5.
+The notes also mention instances, which preserve backwards compatibility while introducing new behavior.

-{{< tip >}}
+Instances are only included if the new behavior would be unexpected to a user of Istio 1.5.x.

-Istio does not currently support skip-level upgrades.
-For example, if you are still using Istio 1.4, we recommend first upgrading to Istio 1.5.
-However, if you choose to upgrade from previous version, you must first disable Galley configuration validation.
-This can be done by adding `--enable-validation=false` to the Galley deployment and removing the `istio-galley` `ValidatingWebhookConfiguration`
+Currently, Istio doesn't skip-level upgrades.
+If you are using Istio 1.4, upgrade to Istio 1.5 first, and then upgrade to Istio 1.6.
+If you upgrade from versions earlier than Istio 1.4, you should first disable Galley's configuration validation.
+Disable the validation with the following commands:
-{{< /tip >}}

 ## Readiness port number change for Gateways